danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 let yPos = [1,2,3,4];
 ```

 This is a slightly different way of declaring an array.
-It combines both the declaration and initialization/assignment into a single line to both declare the array names as `xPos` and `yPos`, and then assigns the numeric values into the array index, which refers to the column and row numbers respectively.
+It combines both the declaration and initialization/assignment into a single line to both declare the array names as `xPos` and `yPos`, and then assigns the numeric values into the array index, which refers to the number of columns and rows respectively.
 Think about it like this: the program needs to know how many asterisks should be drawn on the screen before moving on to the next row as well as when to restart.

 As the array index starts with [0], therefore each index has mapped the value in this way: